graphops/file-hosting-service/README.md

 This documentation is tailored for individuals who have a basic understanding of decentralized technologies, peer-to-peer networks, and cryptographic principles.
 Whether you are an indexer running various blockchain nodes looking for sharing and verifying your data, an indexer looking to launch service for a new chain, or simply a user interested in the world of decentralized file sharing, this guide aims to provide you with a clear and comprehensive understanding of how Subfile-service operates.

+## Features

+- Decentralized File Sharing: Utilize peer-to-peer networks for direct file transfers, eliminating central points of failure.
+- IPFS Integration: Employ IPFS for efficient and reliable file discovery and content verification.
+- SHA2-256 Hashing: Ensure data integrity through robust cryptographic hashing.
+- HTTPS over HTTP2: Leverage the latest web protocols for secure and efficient data transfer.

+**To be supported:**
+- Micropayments Support: Implement a system of micropayments to facilitate fair compensation and reduce trust requirements.
+- Scalability and Performance: Designed with a focus on handling large volumes of data and high user traffic.
+- User-Friendly Interface: Intuitive design for easy navigation and operation.

+More details can be found in [Feature checklist](docs/feature_checklist.md)

+## Upgrading

+The project will follow conventional semantic versioning specified [here](https://semver.org/).
+Server will expose an endpoint for package versioning to ensure correct versions are used during exchanges.

 ## Background Resources

 You may learn background information on various components of the exchange